How diodes work brings you part two of their use in the solar environment.

 This is an immensely useful characteristic of how diodes work.
 You may still want to disconnect the motor from the battery every night when you go to bed; keeping the circuit alive during the night also uses power and drains the battery.

 How diodes work are particularly useful too when you have one or more unequal solar panels charging a battery.
-The second panel may overpower the first.
+The second PV may overpower the first.

 Let's say that your one 15W panel is not proving sufficient to power the electric motor that opens and closes your gates.
 That may because there are many cars coming and going, but it could also be due to the fact that the panel is facing due north (in the Southern hemisphere) and after noon it soon supplies insufficient energy.